tkeskita/smoothMesh/README.md

 <img src="images/smooth_mesh.png"/>

 OpenFOAM mesh smoothing tool to improve mesh quality.
-Moves internal mesh points (and now also optionally boundary mesh points) by using primarily the Centroidal smoothing algorithm (a version of the [Laplacian smoothing algorithm](https://en.wikipedia.org/wiki/Laplacian_smoothing), which
+Moves mesh points by using primarily the Centroidal smoothing algorithm (a version of the [Laplacian smoothing algorithm](https://en.wikipedia.org/wiki/Laplacian_smoothing), which